 How many treatments are needed and when do you start to see benefits?

-Typically, a series is needed to achieve the desired results, performed two to six weeks apart.
+Typically, a series of 2-4 treatments is needed to achieve desired results.
+These treatments can be performed as often as 2-6 weeks apart.
 Depending on the treatment, you may see benefits immediately or during the series.

 Does the treatment hurt?